yoctoproject/poky/documentation/ref-manual/variables.rst

       -  The :term:`FIT_ADDRESS_CELLS` variable for FIT image creation.
       -  The :term:`UBOOT_FIT_ADDRESS_CELLS` variable for U-Boot FIT image creation.

-      This variable is used by the :ref:`ref-classes-kernel-fitimage`, :ref:`ref-classes-kernel-uimage`, :ref:`ref-classes-kernel`,
+      This variable is used by the :ref:`ref-classes-kernel-fit-image`, :ref:`ref-classes-kernel-uimage`, :ref:`ref-classes-kernel`,
       :ref:`ref-classes-uboot-config` and :ref:`ref-classes-uboot-sign`
       classes.